brosenan/y0/doc/spec_analyzer.md

 1. `:pattern`: A regex to match a line, triggering the rule.
 2. `:transition`: A keyword representing the next state, given the trigger.
 3. `:update-fn`: A function which updates the state value.
-This function takes the previous state value and the line, and returns the new state value.
+This function takes the previous state value and the line's matches, as returned by the `:pattern`, and returns the new state value.

 Let us consider the following state-machine example, which we will use to demonstrate this mechanism.
 It is a state-machine for Markdown files, which